 Imagine how we typically set goals.
 We might start by saying “I want to lose weight” or “I want to get stronger.”
 If you're lucky, someone might say, “That's great, but you should be more specific.”

 So then you say, “I want to lose 20 pounds” or “I want to squat 300 pounds.”

-These goals are centered around our performance or our appearance.
+These goals are centered around outcomes, not identity.